Summer is just around the corner and that means it’s time to start planning summer reading lists!

 25. The Secret History of Audrey James by Heather Marshall

-Thank you to NetGalley and Simon & Schuster Canada for sending a digital ARC of this book for review consideration.
+Thank you to NetGalley and Simon & Shuster Canada for sending an ARC of this book for review consideration.
 All opinions are my own.

 26. Best, First, and Last by Amy T. Matthews